Volodymyr

 More on Substack →

-The next thing I'm building is a company in healthcare tourism — specifically, connecting Americans who need expensive or inaccessible procedures with high-quality providers in Europe, Latin America, and Asia.
+The problem I keep coming back to is healthcare tourism — specifically, connecting Americans who need expensive or inaccessible procedures with high-quality providers in Europe, Latin America, and Asia.
 This is not a new category.
 What I think is missing is a company that takes trust seriously enough: one that doesn't just facilitate the logistics but is genuinely accountable for the quality of care.

 I've been researching this for a year.
 My interest started at Because Health, where I kept running into the same story: people making difficult, expensive decisions under enormous information asymmetry.
 I'm now in the stage of mapping the provider landscape and talking to people who have made the trip — voluntarily or out of necessity.